jackyzha0/jackyzha0.github.io/content/thoughts/supervised learning.md

 - Fundamental trade-off between getting low training error and having training error approximate test error
 	- $E_{test} = (E_{test} - E_{train}) + E_{train}$ where $E_{test} - E_{train} = E_{approx}$ is the approximation error or the amount of overfitting
 		- As the model gets complicated, $E_{train}$ goes down but $E_{approx}$ goes up
-	- We can mitigate this by penalizing model complexity (e.g. for [[thoughts/Linear Regression#Penalizing Model Complexity]])
+	- We can mitigate this by penalizing model complexity (e.g. for [[thoughts/linear regression#Penalizing Model Complexity]])
 	- See also: [[thoughts/regularization]]
 - Optimization bias
 	- How biased is an "error" that we optimized over many possibilities?